-6.1 Managing risk Supporting Text 6.1.1 Recognising that risk management is an integral part of all activities and must be considered in all aspects of decision making The Service has an established RMG which is responsible for ensuring the Authority has an effective risk management process in place.
-Risk managemen reports are taken to APMC and the review of the corporate risk /programme risk registers are standing agenda items at SMT/STB meetings.
-6.1.2 Implementing robust and integrated risk management arrangements and ensuring that they are working effectively The risk management process is subject to an annual assessment by Internal Audit.
-The process is underpinned by the monitoring of the corporate, departmental and programme risk registers. , Statements of Assurance are completed in line with the development of the Annual Plan and supporting Departmental Plans.
+6.1 Managing risk Supporting Text Recognising that risk management is an integral part of all activities and must be considered in all aspects of decision making The Service has an established RMG which is responsible for ensuring the Authority has an effective risk management process in place.
+Risk management reports are taken to APMC and the review of the corporate risk /programme risk registers are standing agenda items at SMT/STB meetings.
+Implementing robust and integrated risk management arrangements and ensuring that they are working effectively The risk management process is subject to an annual assessment by Internal Audit.
+The process is underpinned by the monitoring of the corporate, departmental and programme risk registers.
+Statements of Assurance are completed in line with the development of the Annual Plan and supporting Departmental Plans.
 The statements of assurance are signed off by the departmental head and lead executive officer and include departmental risks.
 Progress is monitored by RMG and RMG minutes are forwarded to SMT.
-RMG also includes the Chair and Vice Chair of APMC as we as Service Officers.
-The corporate risk register is monitored by APMC quarterly Officers and Members also receive risk training from the Service's insurance provider Zurich.
+RMG also includes the Chair and Vice Chair of APMC as well as Service Officers.
+The corporate risk register is monitored by APMC quarterly.
+Officers and Members also receive risk training from the Service's insurance provider Zurich.
 All Operational Incidents are debriefed in line with the Service Policy.
 Any Incident attended by a Flexible Duty Officer is also subject to Operational Monitoring procedures, all findings, both those of merit and development needs, are recorded and managed through an action plan.
-Where necessary Significan Event Investigation can be instigated by the Principal Officer to provide a formal comprehensive report into specific events or incidents.
-6.1.3 Ensuring that responsibilities for managing individual risks are clearly allocated All risks on the corporate risk register are assigned a risk owner.
+Where necessary Significant Event Investigation can be instigated by the Principal Officer to provide a formal Ensuring that responsibilities for managing individual risks are clearly allocated naging performance comprehensive report into specific events or incidents.
+All risks on the corporate risk register are assigned a risk owner.
 Departmental risks are updated by the Head of Department and signed off by the Executive Lead through statements of assurance.
-6.2 Ma naging performance Supporting Text 6.2.1 Monitoring service delivery effectively including planning, specification, execution and independent post implementation review An established performance management process exists, which provides reports to meetings of the SMT and the APMC on the Service's performance against service targets.
+Supporting Text Monitoring service delivery effectively including planning, specification, execution and independent post implementation review An established performance management process exists, which provides reports to meetings of the SMT and the APMC on the Service's performance against service targets.